transteph/DoFrenchStudentsCostTooMuch/README.md

 January 2019 Sciences Po Datathon 💻

 # Plots
 All public and private education institutions.
-Expenditure for full-time students:
+Expenditure for full-time students as percentage of GDP in OECD countries (2015):

 ![Plot](https://github.com/transteph/DoFrenchStudentsCostTooMuch/blob/master/Rplot2.png?raw=true "Education expenditure in OECD countries as % of GDP (2015)")